mikejarema/bootstrap-tumblr-theme/README.md

 *Why*: To make it easy to keep a consistent design between a Bootstrap-based web app and corresponding blog.

-*How*: Cloned Simon Fleet's Royal Ribbon theme, and rebuilt it with Bootstrap markup and styles.
+*How*: Borrowed the structure from the awesome Royal Ribbon theme, and recoded it with Bootstrap markup and styles.

 ## Details